 9. There’s just so much more I need to see

 The beauty about Yorkshire is you’re surrounded by so many places to visit that the list goes on and on.
-If there’s one thing I quickly learnt, it’s that I’d love to go back and visit as soon as possible.
+If there’s one thing I quickly learnt, it’s that I’d love to go back and visit as soon as possible because here is just 9 reasons to visit Yorkshire.
 Next time I’ll be bringing my hiking boots and will go out exploring that beautiful countryside more, and of course all of those little villages again.